ahmontero/dop/README.rst

 Full support for all methods listed `here`_ except (they have weird behaviour):
     reset_root_password
-    restore
+    restore_droplet
     destroy_image

-Experimental support for ssh.
-Digital Ocean does not have full support for ssh creation, edit and deletion of ssh keys.
-This wrapper will be updated when they change it.
+Support for ssh is still experimental.
+Digital Ocean does not have full support for adding ssh keys neither edit them yet.

 Installation
 ------------